gnois/losty/README.md

 			})
 		})
 	})
+end

-var view = require('losty.view')
+local view = require('losty.view')
-var output = view(tmpl, {title='Sample', copyright='company'})
+local output = view(tmpl, {title='Sample', copyright='company'})

 ```

 HTML generation starts with a view template function that may take an argument, which should be a key/value table.
-It should return one or more strings.
+It should return a string or an array of strings.

 For example, within a view template function,
 ```